 Muscle spasms – Painful muscle spasms and unconscious movements that cause discomfort can be limited with neurotoxin injections.
 This could be addressed with a sports medicine physician.

-Incontinence – For some bladder control issues, neurotoxin injections can prevent involuntary spasms that lead to incontinence.
+Incontinence – Neurotoxin injections can prevent involuntary spasms that lead to incontinence for some bladder control issues.
 This can be addressed with your OBGYN or urologist.

 Fact or Myth?

 MYTH: The best time to schedule a neurotoxin appointment is when my expression lines appear.

 FACT: If you can get ahead of the formation of those expression lines, it may help you in the long run.
 We are seeing an increase in neurotoxins use by people trying to prevent fine lines and wrinkles.
 Waiting until those expression lines become etched into your skin means it is more difficult to smooth their appearance again.

 By starting neurotoxins preventatively, your muscles can actually learn to not make certain expressions that can contribute to the worsening of your fine lines and wrinkles.
 Preventative measures may actually cause you to need less neurotoxin or need it less often.